APPENDICES

 The hyperlink attached to an individual's name is connected to a list of Acadian immigrants for a particular settlement and provides a different perspective on the refugee's place in family and community.

-Charles-Dominique BABINEAUX 01 Feb 1765 Atk born c1761, Fort Edward, formerly Pigiguit; called Dominique; son of Louis-Charles BABINEAUX & his second wife Anne GUILBEAU; brother of Julien-Joseph; on list of Acadian prisoners at Halifax, Aug 1763, unnamed, with parents; arrived LA Feb 1765, age 34, with party from Halifax via St.-Domingue led by Joseph BROUSSARD dit Beausoleil; in Attakapas census, 1766, District of the Pointe, unnamed, but probably 1 of the 2 boys in the household of Carlos BABINAU; in Attakapas census, 1771, unnamed, age 10, with parents & siblings; in Attakapas census, 1774, unnamed, with widowed mother & siblings; in Attakapas census, 1777, called Dominique, age 15, with widowed mother & siblings; in Atakapas census, 1781, unnamed, with widowed mother & others; married, age 20, Marguerite-Blandine THIBODEAUX, daughter of Amand THIBODEAUX & Gertrude BOURG, 24 Feb 1783, Attakapas, now St. Martinville; settled at Carencro; on Atakapas militia list, Aug 1789, called Domingo BOBINO; in Attakapas census, 1809, with 5 arpents frontage valued at $1,000, 5 slaves; died "at his home at Carencros," then in St. Martin Parish, 29 Aug 1815, age 54, buried next day "in the parish cemetery"; one of the author's paternal ancestors~~
+Charles-Dominique BABINEAUX 01 | Feb 1765 | Atk | born c1761, Fort Edward, formerly Pigiguit; called Dominique; son of Louis-Charles BABINEAUX & his second wife Anne GUILBEAU; brother of Julien-Joseph; on list of Acadian prisoners at Halifax, Aug 1763, unnamed, with parents; arrived LA Feb 1765, age 4, with party from Halifax via St.-Domingue led by Joseph BROUSSARD dit Beausoleil; in Attakapas census, 1766, District of the Pointe, unnamed, probably 1 of the 2 boys in the household of Carlos BABINAU; in Attakapas census, 1769, called Dominique BABINO, age 5[sic], with parents & siblings; in Attakapas census, 1771, unnamed, age 10, with parents & siblings; in Attakapas census, 1774, unnamed, with widowed mother & siblings; in Attakapas census, 1777, called Dominique, age 15, with widowed mother & siblings; in Attakapas census, 1781, unnamed, with widowed mother & others; married, age 20, Marguerite-Blandine, daughter of Amand THIBODEAUX & Gertrude BOURG, 24 Feb 1783, Attakapas, now St. Martinville; settled at Carencro; on Attakapas militia list, Aug 1789, called Domingo BOBINO; in Attakapas census, 1809, with 5 arpents frontage valued at $1,000, 5 slaves; died "at his home at Carencros," then in St. Martin Parish, 29 Aug 1815, age 54, buried next day "in the parish cemetery"; succession dated 11 Aug 1819, St. Martin Parish courthouse; one of the author's paternal ancestors~~ |

-Julien-Joseph BABINEAUX 02 Feb 1765 Atk born c1764, probably Halifax; called Joseph; son of Louis-Charles BABINEAUX & his second wife Anne GUILBEAU; brother of Charles-Dominique; in Atakapas census, 1766, District of the Pointe, unnamed, but probably 1 of the 2 boys in the household of Carlos BABINAU; in Attakapas census, 1771, unnamed, age 8, with parents & siblings; in Attakapas census, 1774, unnamed, with widowed mother & siblings; in Attakapas census, 1777, called Joseph, age 12, with widowed mother & siblings; in Attakapas census, 1781, unnamed, with widowed mother & others; married, age 22, Félicité CORMIER, daughter of Joseph CORMIER & his first wife Marguerite SONNIER of Opelousas, c1786, probably Attakapas; settled Carencro; on Attakapas militia list, Aug 1789, called Josef BOBINO; in Attakapas census, 1809, with 11.5 arpents frontage valued at $2,000, 2 slaves; died Carencro 4 PM, 14 Jun 1827, age 63, buried the next day "in the church cemetery"; succession records dated 25 Jun 1827 & 6 Aug 1827, Lafayette Parish courthouse
+Julien-Joseph BABINEAUX 02 | Feb 1765 | Atk | born c1764, probably Halifax; called Joseph; son of Louis-Charles BABINEAUX & his second wife Anne GUILBEAU; brother of Charles-Dominique; in Attakapas census, 1766, District of the Pointe, unnamed, but probably 1 of the 2 boys in the household of Carlos BABINAU; in Attakapas census, 1769, called Joseph BABINO, age 8[sic], with parents & siblings; in Attakapas census, 1771, unnamed, age 8, with parents & siblings; in Attakapas census, 1774, unnamed, with widowed mother & siblings; in Attakapas census, 1777, called Joseph, age 12, with widowed mother & siblings; in Attakapas census, 1781, unnamed, with widowed mother & others; married, age 22, Félicité, daughter of Joseph CORMIER & his first wife Marguerite SONNIER of Opelousas, c1786, probably Attakapas; settled Carencro; on Attakapas militia list, Aug 1789, called Josef BOBINO; in Attakapas census, 1809, with 11.5 arpents frontage valued at $2,000, 2 slaves; died Carencro 4 PM, 14 Jun 1827, age 63, buried the next day "in the church cemetery"; successions dated 25 Jun 1827 & 6 Aug 1827, Lafayette Parish courthouse |

-Louis-Charles BABINEAUX 03 Feb 1765 Atk born c1723, Port-Royal; called Charles & "Grand Louis"; son of Clément BABINEAUX & Renée BOURG; married, age 22, (1)Marguerite DOUCET, daughter of René DOUCET & Marie BROUSSARD, 25 Jan 1745, Port-Royal; escaped to Restigouche with Port-Royal Acadians; married, age 37, (2)Anne GUILBEAU, daughter of Joseph GUILBEAU dit L'Officier & Madeleine MICHEL of Port-Royal, 5 Feb 1760, Restigouche; on list of Acadian prisoners at Halifax, Aug 1763, called Cherle BABINOS, with unnamed wife & 1 unnamed child; arrived LA 1765, age 42, with party from Halifax via St.-Domingue led by Joseph BROUSSARD dit Beausoleil; on list of Acadians who exchanged card money in New Orleans, Apr 1765, called Charles BABINEAU; in Attakapas census, 1766, District of the Pointe, called Charles BABINAU, with 1 unnamed woman & 2 unnamed boys in his household; in Attakapas census, 1771, called Charles BABINO, age 39[sic], with unnamed wife [Anne] age 36, 3 unnamed boys ages 10 [Dominique], 8 [Julien-Joseph], & 6 [Théodore], 1 unnamed girl age 2(?)[sic, Scholastique], 0 slaves, 15 cattle, 5 horses, 12 arpents without title; one of the author's paternal ancestors~~
+Louis-Charles BABINEAUX 03 | Feb 1765 | Atk | born & baptized 4 Mar 1728, Annapolis Royal; called Louis-Charles & Grand Louis; son of Clément BABINEAUX & Renée dite Renoche BOURG; married, age 16, (1)Marguerite, daughter of René DOUCET & Marie BROUSSARD, 25 Jan 1745, Annapolis Royal; escaped to Restigouche with Annapolis Acadians; married, age 31, (2)Anne, daughter of Joseph dit L'Officier GUILBEAU & Madeleine MICHEL of Annapolis Royal, 5 Feb 1760, Restigouche; on list of Acadian prisoners at Halifax, Aug 1763, called Cherle BABINOS, with unnamed wife & 1 unnamed child; arrived LA 1765, age 37, with party from Halifax via St.-Domingue led by Joseph BROUSSARD dit Beausoleil; on list of Acadians who exchanged card money in New Orleans, Apr 1765, called Charles BABINEAU; in Attakapas census, 1766, District of the Pointe, called Charles BABINAU, with 1 unnamed woman & 2 unnamed boys in his household; in Attakapas census, 1769, called Charles BABINO, age 38[sic], with unnamed wife [Anne], sons Joseph age 8, Dominique age 5, & Théodord, age 3, newborn daughter Scolastique, 1 oxen, 4 cows, 3 suckling calves or yearlings, 2 bulls or heifers, 2 horse, a suckling foal or colt, 20 pigs; took oath of allegiance to Spanish monarch 9 Dec 1769 & made his mark, called Charles BABINO; in Attakapas census, 1771, called Charles BABINO, age 39[sic], with unnamed wife [Anne] age 36, 3 unnamed boys ages 10 [Dominique], 8 [Julien-Joseph], & 6 [Théodore], 1 unnamed girl age 2(?)[sic, Scholastique], 0 slaves, 15 cattle, 5 horses, 12 arpents without title; died by May 1777, when his wife was listed in the Attakapas general census as a widow; one of the author's paternal ancestors~~ |

-Madeleine BABINEAUX dit Des Lauriers 04 176?
-NO, StJ born probably Port-Royal; daughter of Joseph BABINEAUX dit Des Lauriers & Marguerite DUGAS; sister of Marie-Marguerite; probably exiled to CN 1755; probably accompanied her sister & brother-in-law to St.-Domingue, today's Haiti, in early 1760s; probably went to LA with them in late 1760s; in report on Acadians in New Orleans, Jul 1767, called Magdelaine BABINEAU, with the notation: "These people have received their food supplies for the month of July"; married Joseph COMEAUX, widow of ____, 8 Jan 1768, Cabanocé
+Madeleine BABINEAUX dit DESLAURIERS 04 | 176? | NO, StJ | born probably Annapolis Royal; daughter of Joseph BABINEAUX dit DESLAURIERS & Marguerite DUGAS; sister of Marie-Marguerite; probably exiled to CN 1755; probably accompanied her sister & brother-in-law to St.-Domingue, today's Haiti, in early 1760s; probably went to LA with them in late 1760s; in report on Acadians in New Orleans, Jul 1767, called Magdelaine BABINEAU, with the notation: "These people have received their food supplies for the month of July"; married Joseph COMEAUX, widow of ____, 8 Jan 1768, Cabanocé |

-Marie-Marguerite BABINEAUX dit Des Lauriers 05 176?
-StJ born c1728, probably Port-Royal; called Marguerite; daughter of Joseph BABINEAUX dit Des Lauriers & Marguerite DUGAS; sister of Madeleine; married, age 30, Charles COMEAUX, son of Alexandre COMEAUX & Marguerite DOUCET of Port-Royal, c1758, probably CN; in CN 1763, age 35; at La Mirebalais, St.-Domingue, today's Haiti, in Sep 1764, when her marriage was blessed; still at La Mirebalais Nov 1766, when a son was baptized there; arrived LA from Haiti 1760s or 1770s; not in report on Acadians in New Orleans, Jul 1767, with her sister; in St.-Jacques census, 1777, called Margueritte BABAIN[sic], age 49, with husband, 1 son, & 1 daughter
+Marie-Marguerite BABINEAUX dit DESLAURIERS 05 | 176? | StJ | born c1728, probably Annapolis Royal; called Marguerite; daughter of Joseph BABINEAUX dit DESLAURIERS & Marguerite DUGAS; sister of Madeleine; married, age 30, Charles, son of Alexandre COMEAUX & Marguerite DOUCET of Port-Royal, c1758, probably CN; in CN 1763, age 35; at Mirebalais, St.-Domingue, today's Haiti, in Sep 1764, when her marriage was blessed; still at Mirebalais Nov 1766, when a son was baptized there; arrived LA from St.-Domingue, late 1760s; not in report on Acadians in New Orleans, Jul 1767, with her sister; in St.-Jacques census, 1777, called Margueritte BABAIN[sic], age 49, with husband, 1 son, & 1 daughter |

 NOTES

-"Pissiqui" was Pigiguit, one of the Minas Basin settlements & the site of British Fort Edward, where his family was held as prisoners of war in the early 1760s.
+"Pissiqui" was Pigiguit, one of the Minas Basin settlements & site of British Fort Edward, where his family was held as prisoners of war in the early 1760s.

 Carencro did not have a church--St. Peter--until 1874, so Dominique may have been buried at the St. Martin de Tours cemetery at the Attakapas Post, now St. Martinville, unless there was a "parish cemetery" at Carencro.

 02. Wall of Names, 10, calls him Joseph BABINEAU; Arsenault, Généalogie, 2413, calls him Julien-Joseph & Joseph BABINEAUX, & says he was born c1762, but the Atakapas censuses of 1771 & 1777 indicate that he was born a few years later.
 See De Ville, Attakapas Post Census, 1771, 14; De Ville, Southwest LA Families, 1777, 33.
 Hébert, D., Southwest LA Records, 2-C:25-26, his death/burial record, calls him Joseph BABINEAUX, spouse of "de feu Dame Felix [the dec.
 Mrs. Félice] CORMIER."
-See also Voorhies, J., Some Late Eighteenth-Century Louisianians, 280; West, Atlas of LA Surnames, 23, 150.
+See also Arceneaux, D. J., Attakapas Post in 1769, 19;Voorhies, J., Some Late Eighteenth-Century Louisianians, 280; West, Atlas of LA Surnames, 23, 150.

 Did she come to LA directly from St.-Domingue with her sister & her sister's husband?
 My guess is ... yes, she did.
+Their father died at Le Mirebalais in Jan 1765, age 65.
+See White.
+Evidently she & sister Madeleine moved on to LA not long after their father's passing.
+Like her sister, she used the surname DESLAURIERS or DES LAUVIERS, not BABINEAUX.

-05. Wall of Names, 10, calls her Marie-Marguerite BABINEAU dit des Lauriers, & list her with sister Madeleine; White, DGFA-1, 382, profile of first husband Charles COMEAU's family, calls her Marguerite BABINEAU dit Des Lauriers & details their marriage, including their sojourn in Haiti; Voorhies, J., Some Late Eighteenth-Century Louisianians, 424, the record of her second marriage, calls her Marie BABINOS; Bourgeois, Cabanocey, 171, the same record, erroneously calls her Marie BABIN.
+05. Wall of Names, 10, calls her Marie-Marguerite BABINEAU dit DES LAURIERS, & list her with sister Madeleine; White, DGFA-1, 382, profile of first husband Charles COMEAU's family, calls her Marguerite BABINEAU dit Des Lauriers & details their marriage, including their sojourn in Haiti; Voorhies, J., Some Late Eighteenth-Century Louisianians, 424, the record of her second marriage, calls her Marie BABINOS; Bourgeois, Cabanocey, 171, the same record, erroneously calls her Marie BABIN.
 See also De Ville, St. James Census, 1777, 15.

-Like her sister, she used the surname DES LAURIERS or DES LAUVIERS, not BABINEAUX.
+Like her sister, she used the surname DESLAURIERS or DES LAUVIERS, not BABINEAUX.

-Copyright (c) 2006-12 Steven A. Cormier
+Copyright (c) 2006-24 Steven A. Cormier